 A man terrifies a city for weeks, detonating explosive devices that kill two people.
 Then, when cornered by police, he blows himself up with one of his bombs.
 The acts of a terrorist in some Middle Eastern nation?
 No, the acts of a “very challenged young man” in Texas.

-But when a man in a rented truck mows down people on a busy bicycle path near the World Trade Center -- killing eight people -- the attack is almost immediately called an act of terror.
+A man in a rented pickup truck mows down people on a busy bicycle path near the World Trade Center.
+Eight people are killed, and the attack is almost immediately called an act of terror.

 Why are some violent acts labeled terrorism and others not?
 And does it even matter?

-It's understandable that last fall's New York truck attack was called terrorism.
-The suspect, Sayfullo Habibullaevic Saipov, said he was inspired by ISIS, and other ISIS sympathizers have used vehicle-ramming attacks overseas to terrify and kill scores of people in recent years.
-It was the deadliest terror attack in New York since 9/11.
+It’s understandable that the New York truck attack – the deadliest terror attack in New York since 9/11 – was called terrorism.
+The suspect, Sayfullo Habibullaevic Saipov, said he was inspired by ISIS, and other ISIS sympathizers have used vehicle-ramming attacks overseas to kill scores of people in recent years.

 But people in Austin, Texas, were also terrified over the past three weeks as 23-year-old Mark Anthony Conditt unleashed a wave of deadly bombings.
 Authorities won’t call what Conditt did terrorism, especially since a 25-minute confession video found on his cell phone doesn’t shed light on his motive.